 Bill payment service providers

 High Value Dealers – Businesses dealing with transactions of €10,000 or more need to consider whether they are subject to MLR.
-There are a few exceptions such as businesses that only take payments by debit card, credit card or cheque.
+There are a few exceptions such as businesses which only take payments by debit card, credit card or cheque.

 Many of these businesses will already be supervised for MLR purposes by their regulatory body, but if they aren’t part of a body recognised by HMRC they may need to register directly with HMRC.

-Dealings with MLR supervised businesses
+Dealing with MLR supervised businesses